Xarlizard/UniversityOfHelsinki-ComputerScience/FullStackOpen/Part-02/phonebook/README.md

 # Exercise information

-Fullstack Open submission for Exercise 2.6 .
+Fullstack Open submission for Exercises 2.6 - 2.10 .

 Simple web applicaton for understanding the core concepts of React.